codeproper/Facebook-CollegePage-Scrapper/README.md

-# Facebook-CollegePage-Scrapper
+# facebook-college-page-scrapper
 Using selenium webautomation tool, various informations of a facebook page is scrapped and stored in a csv file.

 How to execute:

-1.Use pip to install all the dependencies from requirment.txt
+1.Use pip to install all the dependencies from requirments.txt

-    pip install selenium

-    pip install more-itertools
+    pip install -r requirements.txt

 2.Download and install latest version of chrome browser.